-Car insurance companies offer a dizzying array of discounts — for everything from a clean driving history to owning a home or having good grades.
-Their goal is to give drivers the most competitive rate possible in a very crowded marketplace, while keeping their risk level manageable to remain profitable.
+Car insurance companies offer a dizzying array of discounts for everything from a clean driving history to owning a home or having good grades.
+Their goal is to give drivers the most competitive rate possible in a crowded marketplace, while keeping their risk level manageable to remain profitable.

 Risks vs. Rates

 A risky driver is more likely to file a claim and will cost the insurance company more to insure.
-That’s why insurers have become incredibly skilled at evaluating how risky a given driver is through years of collecting and analyzing driver-related data.
+That’s why insurers have become skilled at evaluating how risky a given driver is through years of collecting and analyzing driver-related data.
 They know which characteristics make a driver more likely to file a claim and which mark a safer driver.
 Insurers then can maximize profits by offering low-risk drivers an attractive rate and targeted discounts, and charging high-risk drivers more to protect against losses.

 Yet, prediction is inherently imperfect.
-That’s why insurance companies have been utilizing a type of data collection that enables them to understand driver behavior more accurately and set pricing more precisely: user-based insurance.
+That’s why insurance companies have been using a type of data collection that enables them to understand driver behavior more accurately and set pricing more precisely: user-based insurance.
 Instead of predicting how a driver will behave, UBI allows the insurer to monitor the actual behaviors of a single user and customize their premium price accordingly.

 Usage-based insurance is most often accomplished via a drive app — a smartphone application that records a user’s driving data.
 This data is then fed back to the insurance company, which uses it to determine the driver’s insurance rate and discounts.
 In addition, there are devices that can be installed directly into your vehicle in lieu of a phone app, and they function similarly.